opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

     3. Choose the Split Edge command.

-.. tip:: **To cut an edge of the mesh:**
+.. tip:: **To cut edges of the mesh:**

-    1. Select a mesh edge.
+    1. Select several mesh edges.

     2. Click the right mouse button to open the context menu.

-    3. Choose the Cut Edge command.
+    3. Choose the Cut Mesh command.

 |cut_mesh|